yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-ios/en.md

 ## Add Plugin-x and PluginFacebook in your project

-Because `Facebook Integration for Cocos2d-JS` is based on Plugin-x, you need to add Plugin-x project to your project first.
+Because Facebook support for Cocos2d-JS is based on Plugin-x, you need to add Plugin-x project to your project first.

 **Step1**: Right click `myProject`, select `addFiles to "myProject"`, then add `myProject/frameworks/js-bindings/cocos2d-x/plugin/protocols/proj.ios/PluginProtocol.xcodeproj`.